Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 ### Replace NetworkBehaviour

-UNET’s `NetworkBehaviour` is called `NetworkedBehaviour` in the MLAPI and works in a similar way.
+Replace `NetworkBehaviour` with `NetworkedBehaviour` everywhere in your project.

 ##### UNET Example
 ```csharp